 - Two outpatient, observation or emergency department visits on different dates of service with a diagnosis of diabetes during the calendar year or prior year.
-The visit type doesn't need to be the same for the two visits. - One nonacute inpatient encounter with a diagnosis of diabetes during the calendar year or prior year. - Insulin or hypoglycemics/antihyperglycemics dispensed on an ambulatory basis during the calendar year or prior year.
+The visit type doesn't need to be the same for the two visits. - Members who were dispensed insulin or hypoglycemics/antihyperglycemics during the year or the year prior who have at least one diagnosis of diabetes during the calendar year or prior year. (revised)

 The statin sub-measure reviews members aged 40-75 without atherosclerotic cardiovascular disease.

-The kidney disease sub measures reviews members aged 18-85.
+The kidney disease sub-measure reviews members aged 18-85.

 Members who had only gestational diabetes or steroid-induced diabetes during the calendar year or prior year or who are 66 years of age and older with frailty and advanced illness during the year are excluded.
-The statin sub-measure has additional exclusions, which can be found in the healthcare effectiveness data and information set (HEDIS®) technical specifications.
+The statin sub-measure has additional exclusions, which can be found in the Healthcare Effectiveness Data and Information Set (HEDIS®) technical specifications.

-Note: This measure is divided into five sub-measures.
-Members must meet all 5 sub-measures they are included in to be compliant:
+Note: This measure is divided into six sub-measures.

+- Composite % Improvement from Prior Year

-- HbA1c <8.0%
+- HbA1c < 8.0%

-- Blood pressure <140/<90 mm Hg
+- Blood Pressure <140/<90 mm Hg

-- Chronic kidney disease screening
+- Chronic Kidney disease screening

 - Retinal eye exam

 - Statin therapy adherence

-Sub-Measure 1 - HbA1c <8.0%: Members whose most recent HbA1c level is less than 8.0 percent and whose data is transmitted to CareFirst via FigMD data transmission, CPT®-II code, attestation, data transfer or lab data during the year.
+Sub-Measure 1 - Glycemic Status Assessment for Patients with Diabetes:

+Members whose most recent glycemic status (hemoglobin A1c [HbA1c] or glucose management indicator [GMI]) was less than 8% during the year and whose data is transmitted to CareFirst via FigMD/MRO data transmissions, CPT®-II code, Supplemental Data File (SDF) or directly from lab data during the years.

+Criteria for Code Code Definition Code System

+HbA1c Lab Test 17855-8 LOINC

+17856-6

+4548-4

+4549-2

+96595-4

+HbA1c Lab Test 83036 CPT

+83037

-Criteria for Code Code Definition Code System HbA1c Level Less Than 3044F Most recent hemoglobin A1c (HbA1c) level less CPT®-CAT-II 7.0 than 7.0% HbA1c Level Less Than 3051F Most recent hemoglobin A1c (HbA1c) level CPT®-CAT-II 8.0 greater than or equal to 7.0% and less than 8.0%
+HbA1c Level Less Than 3044F Most recent hemoglobin A1c (HbA1c) level less than CPT-CAT-II

+8.0 7.0% (DM)

+HbA1c Level Less Than 3052F Most recent hemoglobin A1c (HbA1c) level greater CPT-CAT-II

+or Equal To 9.0 than or equal to 8.0% and less than or equal to 9.0%

+(DM)

+HbA1c Test Result or 3046F Most recent hemoglobin A1c level greater than 9.0% CPT-CAT-II

+Finding (DM)

+HbA1c Test Result or 3051F Most recent hemoglobin A1c (HbA1c) level greater CPT-CAT-II

+Finding than or equal to 7.0% and less than 8.0% (DM)

-Sub-Measure 2 - BLOOD PRESSURE <140/<90 mm Hg: Members whose most recent blood pressure is <140/<90 mm Hg and whose data is transmitted to CareFirst via CPT-II code, attestation, data transfer or lab data during the year.
+Sub-Measure 2 - Blood Pressure <140/<90 mm Hg:

+Members whose most recent blook pressure is <140/<90 mm Hg and whose data is transmitted to CareFirst via FigMD/MRO data transmission, $CPT^{@}$ -II Code, Supplemental Data File (SDF) or directly from lab data during the year.